florianstancioiu/typing-speed-test/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Popover Description](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/popover#description) - This make me realise that the popover API only works with `<button>` or `<input type="button" />`
+- [`position-anchor` - new CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/position-anchor) - I would've used this property to style the popover menu on mobile but I use firefox and firefox doesn't currently support it

 ## Author